microsoft/pai/docs/user/training.md

 4. Then click **Submit** button to submit the job to OpenPAI.

    ![click submit job](imgs/web_click_submit_job.png)

-   Note, Web portal is one of ways to submit jobs.
-It's not most efficient way, but simplest way to begin learning OpenPAI.
-[OpenPAI VS Code Client](../../contrib/pai_vscode/VSCodeExt.md) is recommended.

 5. After submitted, the page redirects to job list, and the submitted job is in list as **Waiting** status.
 Click **Jobs** on left pane can also reach this page.